Skip to main content

 Additionally you can (but not covered in this guide):

-The four steps are described in more detail and with screenshots below.
 For some FAQ/Best Practice, please click here (or scroll down to the end of the article)

 1. Enter the whole Claims set/Invention Disclosure/Project Scope to the Free text search field and press SEARCH PATENTS